 TEDxUofM Award for Innovation

 The TEDxUofM Award for Innovation celebrates putting imaginative and ingenious ideas into impactful action.
 TEDxUofM awards this annual award of $1,000 to a group or individual in the UofM community to further their innovative and inspirational idea to make a difference.
 The TEDxUofM Award for Innovation winner is awarded on stage at our annual conference.
-The 2018 TEDxUofM Award for Innovation application will be available on our website late fall 2017.
+The 2018 TEDxUofM Award for Innovation application is closed!

 FoodFinder is both a smartphone app (FoodFinder – Fighting Hunger) and a website (www.foodfinderga.org) that delivers valuable information to food insecure children and their families to let them know exactly when and where they can receive free food assistance near them.
 Free food resources like food pantries, churches, and co-ops are listed, and the information for each resource includes things like street address, phone numbers, hours of operation, and languages spoken.
 FoodFinder requires zero monetary or login input from the user, and it provides all available resource data quickly, easily, and privately.